AlexisGlawitsch/GachaBot/README.md

 # GachaBot

 ## About
-GachaBot is a Discord bot that allows for simulation of "gacha rolls" in various mobile games, such as Love Live!
+GachaBot is a Discord bot that allows for simulation of gacha rolls in various mobile games, such as Love Live!
 School Idol Festival! and Bang Dream!
 Girls Band Party!

 GachaBot makes use of the following APIs:
 * Discord.py rewrite API: https://discordpy.readthedocs.io/en/rewrite/api.html